MicrosoftDocs/quantum-docs/articles/concepts-circuits.md

 Interestingly, it is actually capable of moving a quantum state, say the value in a given qubit, from one qubit to another, without even knowing what the qubit's value is.
 This is necessary for the protocol to work according to the laws of quantum mechanics.

-The quantum teleportation circuit is given below; together with an annotated version of the circuit to illustrate how to read the quantum circuit.
+The quantum teleportation circuit is shown here along with an annotated version of the circuit to illustrate how to read the quantum circuit.

 <!--- ![](.\media\tp2.svg){ width=50% } --->
 ![Quantum teleportation circuit](~/media/tp2.svg)